turingschool/career-development-curriculum/module_two/professional_storytelling_ii.md

 * Utilize a story form
 * Tell multiple stories -- how can you adapt your story to different situations?

+From what you wrote down, pull out 3 things that you want to memorize:
+1. Important detail about your background
+2. Important detail about your motives
+3. Important detail about your career path

 ### Storytelling Practice & Feedback Groups
 As you start to practice telling your story:
 * Decide which scenario you’re in